beve-org/beve/README.md

 - Designed for scientific computing, supports [brain floats](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format), matrices, and complex numbers
 - Simple, designed to be easy to integrate

-> EVE is designed to be faster on modern hardware than CBOR, BSON, and MessagePack, but it is also more space efficient for typed arrays.
+> BEVE is designed to be faster on modern hardware than CBOR, BSON, and MessagePack, but it is also more space efficient for typed arrays.

 ## Performance vs MessagePack

-The following table lists the performance increase between EVE with [Glaze](https://github.com/stephenberry/glaze) versus other libraries and their binary formats.
+The following table lists the performance increase between BEVE with [Glaze](https://github.com/stephenberry/glaze) versus other libraries and their binary formats.
 A benchmark of Glaze versus itself would yield 0% performance benefit.

 | Test                                                         | Libraries (vs [Glaze](https://github.com/stephenberry/glaze)) | Read (% Faster) | Write (% Faster) |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | --------------- | ---------------- |